Visit dry dock brewing co.

 The brewery was Aurora, Colorado’s first when owners Kevin DeLange and Michelle Reding opened with a 7 BBL brewhouse in a 900-square-foot space in 2005.

-Wine kits are a wonderful option for those who are interested in making wine at home.
-Not only do they make very high quality wines, they are also a much easier and less expensive than making wine directly from fruit.
-Kits also give the winemaker the option to make styles that would otherwise be very difficult if you were to try to acquire the grapes directly.
-One of the largest benefits of wine kits is that everything you need to make the wine is all together in one box.
+Winemaking kits are a wonderful option for those who are interested in winemaking at home.
+Not only do they make very high-quality wines, but they are also much easier and less expensive than making wine directly from fruit.
+Winemaking kits also give the winemaker the option to make styles that would otherwise be very difficult if you were to try to acquire the grapes directly.
+One of the largest benefits of winemaking kits is that everything you need to make the wine is altogether in one box.

-Wine kits first became available in the early 1970’s to alleviate many of the hassles that came with wine making.
-For the home wine enthusiast to make a six gallon batch with whole fruit, they would need to purchase and ship up to 90 lbs of grapes as well as have specialty equipment for crushing and destemming the fruit.
-Because of this, wine kits were a great option.
+Winemaking kits first became available in the early 1970’s to alleviate many of the hassles that came with winemaking.
+For the home wine enthusiast to make a six-gallon batch with whole fruit, they would need to purchase and ship up to 90 lbs of grapes as well as have specialty equipment for crushing and destemming the fruit.
+Because of this, winemaking kits were a great option.
 Over the years, the quality of these kits has steadily improved.
 Much of this is due to innovations in packaging that have helped to ensure a fresh product for up to three years.

 Wine at Bargain Prices

-The equipment that is used to make wine can also be used to make beer, mead and cider.
+The equipment that is used in winemaking can also be used to brew beer or make mead and cider.

 Making Your First Wine

 The first thing that you will want to do is to clean and sanitize all of your equipment.
-Then you can go ahead ahead and open your kit.
-The items supplied in each kit may vary dependent upon the style of wine that you have chosen.
+Then you can go ahead and open your kit.
+The winemaking supplies in each kit may vary depending upon the style of wine that you have chosen.
 The first step is to carefully pour your juice into the primary fermenter.
 You will then need to add a measured amount of water.
 Then you will just follow the recipe by mixing in the supplied ingredients.
-This may include items such as Bentonite for clarifying, yeast nutrients, wine tannins, sulphites etc. Once you have finished adding all of the ingredients, you can then sprinkle your yeast on top and close the fermenter.
+This may include items such as Bentonite for clarifying, yeast nutrients, wine tannins, sulfites, etc. Once you have finished adding all of the ingredients, you can then sprinkle your yeast on top and close the fermenter.
 The yeast provided with the wine kit ferments best at room temperature.
 It may take a day or two before you begin to see signs of fermentation.

-In another 7- 10 days, you will want to rack the wine again.
-The style of wine that you have chosen may include having you add oak and fining agents at this time as well.
-Now you can leave the wine alone for awhile.
+In another 14 days, you will want to rack the wine again Now you can leave the wine alone for awhile.
 After approximately 4-weeks it will be time to bottle.

 It is usually recommended that you rack the beer one more time prior to bottling to ensure that there is no residual sediment.
 You will then make sure that all of the bottles have been sanitized.
-You can use the auto siphon with a spring tip bottle filler on the end of the tubing.
+You can use the auto-siphon with a spring tip bottle filler at the end of the tubing.
 This will give you more control when filling the bottles.
 Now it is time to cork.

 Now We Wait

-For more information on winemaking, the staff at The Brew Hut is always happy to help with any questions that you may have.
+For more information on winemaking or adventures in homebrewing, the staff at The Brew Hut is always happy to help with any questions that you may have.